-NetLag is a sound barrier lagging material that ships to your project site in 54″ x 30′ rolls.
+NetLag Soundproofing Wrap is a sound barrier lagging material that ships to your project site in 54″ x 30′ rolls.
 This material is designed to wrap like a sound barrier jacket around your duct work to hold the noise to within the duct.
 This external wrap can also be jacketed around drain pipes.
-Noise control projects that target the HVAC industry are all unique based on their starting points, but it is quite often our clients will combine the the QBS Blanket application with the NetLag material to help minimize leakage and escaping noise, such as with a dust collection system.
+Noise control projects that target the HVAC industry are all unique based on their starting points, but it is quite often our clients will combine the the Sound Barrier QBS Blanket application with the NetLag Soundproofing Pipe Wrap to help minimize leakage and escaping noise, such as with a dust collection system.

-While the sound barrier QBS Blanket system is ideal for isolating noise inside your building, we upgrade for exterior treatments to a product called QBO Blankets.
+While the Sound Barrier QBS Blanket system is ideal for isolating noise inside your building, we upgrade for exterior treatments to the Outdoor Sound Barrier QBO Blankets.
 These are basically the same sound barrier curtain system, with an upgraded skin designed to repel the weather elements.
 QBO Blankets are ideal for affixing to framework built around stationary noise sources such as air conditioners, generators, outdoor pool pumps, and a variety of other stationary noise sources outdoors The QBO Blankets are also ideal for temporary sound barrier walls at construction sites.

 Questions?
 Call 1-800-638-9355See QBO Blankets

 In addition to the sound barrier blanket and lagging products designed to deaden sound transfer, there are times when mechanical noise requires more sound control within the room the noise is being generated from.
 An example would be a computer rack room with employees sharing the same space.
 Here, the goal would be to control the exposure to echoes, more than blocking original sound.
-And for this application, we introduce you to the popular sound panel called Fireflex.
+And for this application, we introduce you to the popular Melamine Acoustic Foam Fireflex Panel.
 This is a class A fire rated foam panel that can be cut/pasted to the interior walls of your mechanical room to further deaden the exposure levels to noise.See FireFlex